 I think the comparison is pretty clear.
 At the most basic level, owning an office is largely about survival.
 You need to have an office because you need somewhere to work.
 It doesn’t really matter that much what it’s like, so long as it doesn’t cost too much and it provides a basic level of comfort and possibly a rudimentary sense of style.
 This sort of office is far more common than most people care to admit and its role is certainly underplayed in media coverage.

 At the enquiry level, people question what they expect from their offices or even why they need an office at all.
 This question is not as prevalent as it once was, but even the inquiry stage continues, although it’s probably asking different and more difficult questions.

 Then, at the most sophisticated level, we have a group of people who know exactly what they expect, take it for granted, act on it, don’t mind paying for it if necessary and then just get on with the business of whatever it is that they do.
-If you have to picture what this sort of workplace looks like, then it’s this.

 Now, I wouldn’t say that we are all moving towards some end point of workplace sophistication.
 Nor am I one of those people who claims that we are heading to a period of entropy and the eventual heat death of the workplace.
 We remain human and until we finally bow the knee to our robot overlords, we’ll still want to be around other people for very humane reasons.
 Apart from that there are lots of practical reasons why we should continue to work in buildings together.
 Tom Allen at MIT famously explored how physical proximity affects the way information is shared.
 Other research has shown how important it is for wellbeing, culture and the sharing of values.
 Even so, there is no actual reason for us to work in a particular place at a particular time unless we want to or are obliged to.